Anthuang/MathematicaSerialFramework/README.md

 ```
 Note that you must have the package’s folder listed under the $Path variable of Mathematica.
 Without it, Mathematica would not be able to find the package with the Needs[“SerialFramework`”] command.
 You can check the $Path variable by simply running $Path in Mathematica.

+For more detailed information on the usage of functions please read the documentation.

 ## Contact
 For any comments or suggestions, please contact us at thomaseh@umich.edu